mensonones/sakura-card-captor-api/README.md

 ## How Contribute

 - You can contribute by adding new cards.
 Cards that have not yet been added.
+- You can also contribute by suggesting improvements to the project, code, etc.
 - Link Card Images: https://drive.google.com/open?id=1UwkT_w4FRFs_89yMod6RByJ8jTWzhxgc

  - Example Object: Method Post for add new Card